-These income are recognised on the accrual basis.
+These income are recognised on an accrual basis when the services are rendered.

-(vii) Interest income
+(viii) Interest income

 Interest income is recognised on a time proportion basis using the applicable effective interest rate.

 3.15 Employee Benefits

 Short term benefits

 Wages, salaries, bonuses and social security contributions are recognised as an expense in the year in which the associated services are rendered by employees of the Group and of the Company.
 Short term accumulating compensated absences such as paid annual leave are recognised when services are rendered by employees that increase their entitlement to future compensated absences, and short term non-accumulating compensated absences such as sick leave are recognised when the absences occur.